leesadie/REACHOUT_TIR_Collection/README.md

 # Time in Range Collection and Analysis
 ## T1D REACHOUT

-Final `data` folder should look like:
+Final `Data` folder should look like:
 ```
-├── data
+├── Data
 │   ├── Participants
 │   │   ├── Waitlist
 │   │   │   ├── Dexcom